FusionAuth/fusionauth-site/README.md

 If you want to submit a PR or test a change to fix a link, etc it may be helpful for you to build and run locally.

-This project is built using jekyll and asciidoc, you'll need to have ruby installed.
+This project is built using jekyll and asciidoc.
+You'll need to have ruby installed.

 ### Install